-Somewhere in your compressor information (manual / spec sheet / label) it will tell you what air flow your 1.8 running HP will generate at certain air pressures.
+Somewhere in your compressor’s user manual, it will tell you what airflow your 1.8 running HP will generate at certain air pressures.
 I’m going to guess that it is about 5 CFM @ 90 PSI, and maybe twice that at 40 PSI.

 The bottom line is that if you aren’t in a hurry, then you can take a few shots with the stapler, this will draw down the available air pressure to below your minimum operating pressure for the stapler, and then you wait until the air pressure in the tank catches up.

 If you are putting floors in for a living, then you can’t afford to wait for air pressure, and you will need a bigger compressor.

 I reiterate: Will your compressor run your stapler?
 Yes, it will.
 Will the compressor run it fast enough for you?
 That’s up to you to decide.

 Complete details of compressor size, wiring, how the compressor is limited by voltage, etc. are found in my ebook The Home Compressor.
 Might be an idea for you to get a copy?

 Responding to Bill

 I’m a slow meticulous, rookie when doing upgrades around my house.
 I usually only do projects during the summer holidays.
 Took me 2 summers to finish my two-level deck.